Adversarially and Distributionally Robust Virtual Energy Storage Systems via the Scenario Approach: Robust Virtual Energy Storage Services

 where $\delta$ satisfies (\ref{eq:beta_formula}). \end{proof}

-As such, the PLM ensures that, with high confidence $1-\delta$, the probability that the state-of-charge of the virtual battery will be enough for most future EV departures and state of charge caps is bounded by a quantity $\epsilon$ that improves with the data size and is given by \eqref{eq:beta_formula}.
+As such, the PLM ensures that, with high confidence at least $1-\delta$, the probability that the state-of-charge of the virtual battery will be enough for future EV departures and state of charge caps is bounded by a violation level $\epsilon$ as stated in \eqref{eq:beta_formula}.
 Note that for a longer horizon $K$, the bound on $\epsilon$ becomes looser.
-This implies that the PLM requires more data to ensure the safety of the constraint up to this violation level if it plans further into the future.
+This implies that, for planning further into the future, the PLM requires a larger data size $N$ to ensure the safety of the constraint up to this violation level.
 The result of Lemma \ref{lemma:apriori} is \textit{a priori} in the sense that to guarantee these safety margins, the PLM is not required to know the samples beforehand.
 However, \emph{a priori} results often correspond to a worst-case bound and are thus conservative.